zellio/j-mode/README.md

 ## Installation

+`j-mode` has been added to the el-get package managment system and can now be installed via the `el-get-install` function.

-Currently the method of installation is entirely manually.
-Fetch the source via git or direct download, place in your load path and load / require normally.
+To install the project manually fetch the source via git or direct download, place in your load path and load / require normally.

 ```lisp
 ;; Add this to your emacs config